 The best defense against any ransomware strain is a comprehensive cyber security protection solution that can detect the use of the ProxyShell and FortiOS server vulnerabilities used for initial access, as well as command execution using CMD and the creation of scheduled tasks used to execute different ransomware strains.

-The SCADAfence Platform has all these capabilities.
+The SCADAfence Platform has all these capabilities and can protect your OT network.
 Moreover, the SCADAfence Platform detects the use of Mimikatz, PsExec, and Cobalt Strike tools used by ransomware groups for credential access and lateral movement.

 SCADAfence recommends taking the following measures to minimize the risk of exploitation: